-Built in the 1870s during Australia’s gold rush period, Fitzroy Town Hall Ballroom was a beautiful space.
+Built in the 1870s during Australia’s gold rush period, Fitzroy Town Hall Ballroom is a beautiful space.
 The hall fit the purpose seamlessly, hosting emerging publishers, small presses and booksellers for the inaugural writers festival.
 The classic Victorian room was an excellent arena for talking about writing, reading, and exploring Fitzroy’s literary history.

 Adjacent to the ballroom sits Fitzroy Library, where many of the festival’s writers workshops, panel discussions and Q&A sessions occured.
 Events included chats with authors Emma Russack, Carly Findlay, Maxine Beneba Clarke and a special discussion with Behrouz Boochani, who spoke with visitors via Skype in the reading room.
 These chats occurred throughout the festival, with many visitors ducking out of the marketplace to participate in the discussions.

 GSP’s stall was lucky enough to be placed at the front of the festival’s bookseller’s marketplace.
 Visitors of the festival could see our team selling our books and hearing pitches from emerging writers.
 Our lead copyeditor Coral used her creative eye to make our display as tempting as our titles.
 She also crafted short summaries of our books so visitors could better understand the books GSP is producing.
 It was an amazing feeling to show off all the hard work we put in.